-Similar those dressed up in Times Square, you will see people dresses up as your fave cartoon characters along the strip.
-Expect to pay them if you want a photo with them, they will insist – generally it is probably best to just avoid them unless you are dying for a pic.
+Similar those dressed up in Times Square, you will see people dress up as your fave cartoon characters along the strip.
+Expect to pay them if you want a photo with them, they will insist – generally, it is probably best to just avoid them unless you are dying for a pic.

 15. Ask for an upgrade

 Vegas hotels have more people asking for an upgrade than not – the reason?
 Because it works.
 If they have an upgraded room available, they will often give these out complimentary – they want you to have an awesome time and recommend their hotel to your friends, so always ask!